jeffwidman/dotfiles/README.md

 - `vim` - for when Neovim isn't available
 - `vimify` - `.inputrc` and `.editrc` make vim commands work in many interactive shells, for example the `mysql` and `postgres` shells
+- VSCode IDE - don't backup its dotfiles, use its built-in settings sync instead.
 - `zsh` - includes `prezto` config files

 ---